 It is also said that he owned several "palazzo homes" in and around Florence.

-Amedeo Bassi died in Florence on the 14 of January of 1949.
-His voice has been preserved in 40 sides that he recorded for the following companies:
+Amedeo Bassi died in Florence on the 14th of January, 1949.
+His voice has been preserved on 40 sides:

-(Manon Lescaut and Pagliacci) for "Disco Paradiso" (I assume in Milan on/about 1912).
+(Manon Lescaut and Pagliacci) for "Disco Paradiso" (I assume in Milan about 1912).

 Juan Dzazópulos E.

 I wish to thank Julian Philip Myerscough for the recording (Fedora).